 Personal preparation is understood as an adequate acquisition of knowledge and understanding of the following fields: microeconomics and macroeconomics, management, mathematics and financial mathematics, descriptive and inferential statistics, public and private law.

-Personal preparation will be verified by the Didactic College through CV and Cover Letter evaluation.
+Personal preparation will be verified by the Teaching Committee through CV.
 Furthermore, carrying out an interview is required for students that are not in possession of the following qualifications:

 - degree class: